Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: Methodology

-\subsection{Systematic Analysis}
+\subsection{Systematic analysis}

-To identify the root causes of software misconfigurations, we employed a widely recognized methodology of open coding~\cite{creswell2016,wang2021exploratory} for a systematic analysis on the collected datasets.
+To identify the root causes of software misconfigurations and summarize the trends of the existing literature, we employed the widely recognized methodologies of open coding~(Creswell and Poth~\citeyear{creswell2016}; Wang et al.~\citeyear{wang2021exploratory}) and systematic mapping-style analysis~(Petersen et al.~\citeyear{2015SMSguidelines}) to analyze our collected datasets.
 Five computer science graduates with bachelor's degrees participated in a manual analysis process, requiring a total effort of two person-months.
-As shown in~\Cref{work_flow}, we followed a four-step evaluation approach to conduct the study.
+As shown in~\Cref{work_flow}, we followed a five-step evaluation approach to conduct the study.

-\textbf{Step 1: Independent analysis and label}.
-In the first step, each person analyzed one or two target software systems, carefully checked all the related misconfigurations and analyzed their root causes.
-Specifically, they first read the information provided by the questioner and the accepted suggestions to determine the root cause.
-Next, they categorized subtypes of root causes to better understand how these root causes lead to misconfiguration.
-The root causes and their subtypes in our classification are orthogonal, ensuring that no misconfiguration case falls into multiple categories.